 Coenzyme Q10: Energy on Call

-Coenzyme Q10 (CoQ10) is a key ingredient in my cardiovascular nutrition program and I simply would not practice cardiology without it.
+Coenzyme Q10 (CoQ10) is a key ingredient in my core nutritional program for reducing heart risk factors.
+I simply would not practice cardiology without it.

-Often called the “miracle nutrient” or the “universal antioxidant,” CoQ10 exists in the mitochondria—or power plants—of our cells, and scavenges and destroys free radicals that cause heart disease and other cardiovascular problems.
-Hundreds of studies have documented the actions of CoQ10 and most doctors and holistic health practitioners are in awe of its effectiveness.
-So am I!
+Often called the “miracle nutrient” or the “universal antioxidant,” CoQ10 exists in the mitochondria—or power plants—of our cells, and scavenges and destroys free radicals that cause cardiovascular problems and heart disease.
+Hundreds of studies have documented the actions of CoQ10 and how they improve heart health.

 Enjoy What You've Just Read?